sophie-katz/prelude/docs/Contributing.md

 ## Known issues

+- If you run into errors saying that the prettier module cannot be found, you may need to set the typescript version used by VS Code.
+Run the VS Code command `Typescript: Select Typescript Version...` and select the version prefixed with `.yarn/`.
-- If you run into errors saying that modules cannot be imported in `*.vue` files, you may need to set the typescript version.
+- If you run into errors saying that modules cannot be imported in `*.vue` files, you may need to set the typescript version used by Volar.
 Run the VS Code command `Volar: Select Typescript Version...` and select the version prefixed with `.yarn/`.
 - If you use "Reopen in Container" in VS Code and it errors out silently and immediately, try running the command "Dev Containers: Show Container Log" to get more details.
   - Frequently, this is caused by not copying `.env.example.dev` to `.env`.